 Many patients ask for copies of their script and some ask for a medical cannabis card.
 In Australia there is no such thing as a medical cannabis card.
 The way to prove that you are a medical cannabis patient is to ask for your Therapeutic Goods Administration (TGA) approval letter.

 Your approval letter will show that the TGA has given written permission for your doctor to prescribe you medical cannabis and therefore that you are in fact a medical patient.

 Many clinics offer a medical letter.
 A medical letter can contains details from your doctor about what you’ve been prescribed, what your dosage is, what your condition is, and can be kept on your person in case you have any issues where you need to prove you are a patient.

-Once I have my prescription, can I choose to switch pharmacies?
+If I have my prescription, can I switch pharmacies?